Intevation/intelmq-certbund-contact/README.md

-# Expert bot to lookup contact information in a database
+# Two expert bots to lookup contact information in a database and apply notification rules

 Part of the [intelmq-cb-mailgen solution](https://github.com/Intevation/intelmq-mailgen-release).

+An overview of the setup can be gained from the [IntelMQ Mailgen Docs](https://github.com/Intevation/intelmq-mailgen/tree/master/docs).

 ## Contact DB